 Lessons about the meaning of life, love and the true nature of reality from a near death experience.

-A few years back I had the opportunity to receive a final message from one of my mentors and friends, Berenice Andrews, a long-time contributor to Transformation Coaching Magazine.
-She was an accomplished teacher, scholar and shaman in her 80s, and, just before she died, Berenice shared what she called her last and most important life lesson.
-She asked a friend sitting hospice to write it down and share it with me for her final article in the magazine:
+A few years back I had the opportunity to receive a final message from one of my mentors and friends, Berenice Andrews, a long-time contributor to Transformation Coaching Magazine, where I served as editor and editorial director from 2011-2025.
+Berenice was an accomplished teacher, scholar and shaman in her 80s, and just before her death she shared her last and most important life lesson.

 “As above, so below.”—Hermes Trismegistus

-I am one of the lucky ones because I have had more than 20 years since my NDE to understand and work with my own insights, and hopefully many more years to continue.
-Along the way I have found that “just being” does not mean inertia; it means becoming an objective third-party observer operating in the now—the present—by learning the lessons of my experiences and releasing my fears about the future.
+I have had more than 20 years since my NDE to understand and work with my own insights, and hopefully I still have many more years left to continue.
+Along the way I have found that “just being” does not mean inertia; rather, it means becoming an objective third-party observer operating in the now—the present moment—by learning the lessons of my experiences and releasing my fears about the future.
 It’s a process…not an event.
-I can assure you that I have a long way to go—sometimes it’s two steps forward and one back.
+Sometimes it’s two steps forward and one back.

-My entire second-half of life has been focused on rebuilding my personal truth; rewriting my story or “personal myth”; integrating a new belief system and expanding my own conception of reality.
-I see it as living a life review process on a daily basis, and I believe it is the best way to prepare for my own physical death—whenever that may come.
+My entire second-half of life has focused on rebuilding my personal truth; rewriting my story or personal myth; integrating a new belief system; and expanding my own conception of reality.
+I see it as engaging in a life review process on a daily basis, and I believe it is the best way to prepare for my own physical death, whenever that may come.

-My NDE was definitely the “dark night of my soul.”
+My NDE definitely was the “dark night of my soul.”
 At the time, I was depressed, disillusioned with life, and drinking alcoholically to console my emotional pain.
-I had everything Western society says makes you happy—the big job, the big, expensive house, the successful fiancé.
-But I was completely empty inside—a black hole—and I tried to commit suicide a month before my wedding.
+I had everything Western society says makes you happy—the big job, the expensive house, the successful fiancé.
+But I was completely empty inside—a black hole—and I tried to commit suicide one month before my wedding.

-I want to emphasize the words “how I understand.”
+I want to emphasize the words personal understanding here.
 This is my experience, strength and hope.
-My way of explaining and understanding my NDE and the vast insights I received.
-My framework of reference today is rooted in more than 15 years of exploring Jungian psychology, practicing a spiritual path that resonates for me, participating in 12-step recovery programs, and delving into quantum physics 101.
+My way of explaining and understanding my own NDE and the vast insights I received.
+My framework of reference today is rooted in more than 15 years of exploring Jungian psychology, practicing a spiritual path that resonates for me, participating in 12-step recovery programs, and delving into quantum physics.

 However, when the NDE was happening, I dove into the deep end of the pool and then learned how to swim.
-It was terrifying—and I almost drowned—but some incredible things happened:
+I almost drowned—yet some incredible things happened:

 • I crossed the threshold of physical death and was given the choice to come back and finish what I came to Earth to learn or “do it all over again” in another life—not as a punishment but as a quest for personal growth.